walnuthq/madara-docs/docs/components/prover.md

 In the end, a lot of the security depends on correct implementations of the prover and verifier.

 The verifier program is often deployed on a blockchain to be immutable.
 This brings a few benefits:
-1. The code can't be changed
+1. The code can't be changed.
-1. Everyone knows they are using the same verifier program
+1. Everyone knows they are using the same verifier program.

 Verifying that the on-chain verifier does what it should do is generally achieved in one of two ways:
 1. Audit the verifier's code to ensure correctness.
 This is very costly.